fbpx

 Napa Valley vineyard in the fall

-In Napa Valley’s northern-most town of Calistoga, visitors will find an enchanting fall experience as the lush grapevines turn orange and copper and the oak-studded hillsides take on a golden hue.
+In fall in Napa Valley, the lush grapevines turn orange and copper and the oak-studded hillsides take on a golden hue.
 Driving the Silverado Trail between Napa and Calistoga is a popular way to savor the changing fall colors and visit wineries along the way.
 At Far Niente in particular, the fan-shaped leaves of ginkgo trees turn bright yellow against a backdrop of grapevines.
 To see more trees in their autumn regalia, visitors can hike the trails at Bothe-Napa Valley State Park, where black oaks and big-leaf maples form a colorful canopy over the year-round creek.
 Visitors can also take in the mosaic of fall color from above by booking a hot air balloon ride.
 The golden oaks tend to peak in mid-to-late October while the timing of the color-changing grape vines vary by the varietal and can run through late November.